-Public Works Director (half-time) Director of Operations (full-time) Assistant to the Director (half-time)
+Public Works Director (shared position with Sewer & Water) Director of Operations (full-time) Assistant to the Director (shared position with Sewer & Water)

 - Consistent review of Town road quality and safety issues on all public right of ways and properties.
 Assignment as required. - Maintained Operations with replacement of Director of Operations, Assistant to Director both mid-year, and FLMA considerations. - Manage the other six division's personnel, training, daily operations, coordinated goals of 6 divisions and the Sewer and Water Department.
 Replacement of 3 other personnel throughout divisions. - Contract preparation & administration Replacement of Fuel Oil Tank at Company One Fire Department Garage. - FEMA Response and reimbursement Tropical Storm Isaias.